amiune/showit.online/README.md

 ✔️ No ads and free forever

-# Here are some examples of markdown elements you can use:
+## Here are some examples of how markdown elements are displayed (you can find the code [here](https://github.com/amiune/showit.online/blob/main/README.md)):

-# h1 Heading 8-)
+# h1 Heading
 ## h2 Heading
 ### h3 Heading
 #### h4 Heading